Bielsk Podlaski

 contains a brief section in English, along with more

 extensive Hebrew and Yiddish sections.
-These sections are in
+The complete Yiddish

 Translation Project.